selfishprimate/gerillass/README.md

 ## Experimenting

 Experimenting Gerillass is easy.
-You can either [download]() the library and include it into your project or you can use [Gulpazan]().
+You can either [download the Gerillass library] and include it into your project or you can use [Gulpazan]().
 Gulpazan is a Gulp based workflow and it comes with Gerillass.
 [Learn how you can install Gulpazan].

 ## Additional Info